dwood-csi/nuxt/docs/3.api/2.composables/use-fetch.md

 This composable provides a convenient wrapper around [`useAsyncData`](/docs/api/composables/use-async-data) and [`$fetch`](/docs/api/utils/dollarfetch).
 It automatically generates a key based on URL and fetch options, provides type hints for request url based on server routes, and infers API response type.

+Keyed state created using `useFetch` can be retrieved across your Nuxt application using [`useNuxtData`](/docs/api/composables/use-nuxt-data).

 ::note
 `useFetch` is a composable meant to be called directly in a setup function, plugin, or route middleware.
 It returns reactive composables and handles adding responses to the Nuxt payload so they can be passed from server to client without re-fetching the data on client side when the page hydrates.
 ::